RiverQ378/Linewidth_Distribution_Fit/README.md

 ​		Smaller values (e.g., 100) speed up processing but may reduce accuracy.

-   The integer specified in the “Gauss Deg” input box defines the integration order used for the calculation.
+   The integer specified in the ***"Gauss Deg"*** input box defines the integration order used for the calculation.

    The default value is 40 and usually does not need to be changed.

    If noticeable local fluctuations appear in the fitted curve, the value can be increased accordingly (e.g., 100).

 4. Run Parameter Search